 TVE “TV Everywhere”

-TVE is a service offered through cable networks that allow their customers to access television content on any device (TV, desktop, mobile, tablet).
+TVE is a service offered through cable networks that allows their customers to access television content on any device (TV, desktop, mobile, tablet).
 It allows advertisers to serve ad campaigns during live cable TV, video-on-demand, and watching content from the internet (OTT).

 Connected TV Terms